IObundle/iob-soc/README.md

 The various simulators, FPGA compilers and FPGA boards may be run locally or remotely.
-For running them remotely, set environmental variables as shown below using your own servers and user names.
+For running them remotely, set environmental variables as shown below using some example servers and user names.
 Have these settings in your .bashrc file so that you do not need to do it every session.